Skip to main content

 The party has been described as being “guided by a deeply conservative Islamic ideology” and as “virulently anti-gay”, with those representing the party referring to gay people as “perverts”.

 I cannot support a party that is explicitly non-secular.
-Two-state solution should not come without secularity, but for Muslim Israelis, this party would somewhat be okay to support but probably won’t be the party to bring in peace.
+Two-state solution should not come without secularity.
+However for Muslim Israelis, this party would somewhat be okay to support but probably won’t be the party to bring in peace.

 Hadash (4/120)